- What's happening

 Overview of Computacenter and information regarding the future talent (undergraduate and graduate) opportunities within the company.

 At least half a million children in England don’t have a safe or stable home.
 These children and their families face some of the worst life chances, but we know that great social work has the power to change this.
 That’s why Frontline recruits and develops outstanding individuals to be social workers and leaders to transform the lives of the most vulnerable children and families.
 Find out more about how you can make a difference with a career in Social Work with Frontline at the London Graduate Fair.

 Katherine Hennessy, Recruitment Officer

 Interested in expanding your legal career options globally?
 If you are studying law you may be eligible to sit for a U.S. Bar Exam and become a U.S. attorney.
 BARBRI enables you to qualify as a US Attorney providing the only International Bar Review programme tailored to the needs of non-US law graduates and lawyers.
 You can study our innovative Home Study online course or in a classroom based in the UK, Ireland or Dubai.

 The International Bar Review Programme has been running for 15 years and is the market leading course for non-US students.
 BARBRI trains around 30,000 students a year, has been at the top of the Bar Review business for 50 years and has trained over 1.3 million attorneys worldwide.
 BARBRI can greatly enhance your marketability in a competitive legal market at home and abroad by helping you obtain an international legal career.

-Award winning Producer and Director of the National Film and Television School, Nik Powell, will draw on his years of experience producing Oscar nominated films (The Crying Game, Little Voice) and running the 'world's best film school' (The Observer) to give you top tips on how to break into this highly competitive, yet rewarding industry.
+Head of Producing, Marketing and Entrepreneurship Programmes at the National Film and Television School, Chris Auty will draw on his years of experience as a producer, journalist and financier in the creative industries, to give you top tips on how to break into these highly competitive, yet incredibly rewarding fields.